Dan Boone (minister)

-Dan Boone is a Nazarene minister, author, and university president.
+Dan Boone is a Nazarene minister, author, and President of Trevecca Nazarene University.

 Biography

 Dan Boone is a descendant of the frontiersman Daniel Boone.
 He has served as the senior pastor of North Raleigh Church of the Nazarene in Raleigh, North Carolina, Trevecca Community Church of the Nazarene in Nashville, Tennessee and College Church of the Nazarene in Bourbonnais, Illinois, which serves Olivet Nazarene University, as well as the Kankakee-Bradley-Bourbonnais, Illinois community.

 In 2005, Dan Boone was elected to serve as the 11th president of Trevecca Nazarene University.
 He finished his first term as President in 2009 and was elected to a second four-year term in the Spring of 2009.
-Having seen his school's application to join the NCAA rejected in 2010, he announced they would reapply in 2011.

 Dan Boone earned his Doctor of Ministry from McCormick Theological Seminary.
 He is also a 1977 graduate of Nazarene Theological Seminary and a 1974 graduate of Trevecca Nazarene University.
 In 2009 he was selected to be part of the 34th Leadership Nashville class.